 For example, I rarely drank enough to cause such unpleasantness as the dreaded, miserable hangover.
 I despised hangovers.
 I could and would usually stop drinking when I reached a certain level; I wasn’t one of those who kept drinking until oblivion.
 Similarly, I came to believe I could manage my prescription drug use by popping pills in my favorite combinations and then weaning myself off for a couple of weeks now and then.

-My benzo addiction & opiate addiction management procedures became a regular part of life as the online pharmacy era progessed.
+My benzo addiction & opiate addiction management procedures became a regular part of life as the online pharmacy era progressed.
 I would:

 - Order a continual stream of prescription drugs, staggered in time and variety, from my list of trusted online pharmacies